«Pay yourself first. That's the only way to build your wealth.»

-First, the savings account for next year’s cash needs.
-Second, the deposit account for your investments.
-Third, the account for your third pillar pension (and perhaps fourth, your pension fund).
+Firstly, the savings account for your liquidity requirements in the coming year.
+Secondly, the investment account for your investments.
+Thirdly, your third pillar.
 This is manageable.
-So work out the three (or four) accounts to which your automatic payments will go each month.
-Specify the amounts and set up a standing order for each account.
-Done and dusted.
+So define the three accounts to which you will make your automatic transfers each month.
+Determine the amounts and set up a standing order for each account.
+That's it.

-After your reserves have left your salary account, you still have 70% of your income available for day-to-day expenses.
-And that's a good thing: you can't accidentally spend money that’s no longer in your account.
-Allocate the 70% earmarked for your daily needs as follows:
+After your reserves have left your salary account, you still have 70 percent of your income available for everyday expenses.
+And that's a good thing: You can't accidentally spend what's no longer in your account.
+Divide the 70 percent for daily needs as follows:

-10% for pocket money.
-Let's start with things you enjoy spending money on.
-Buy what makes you happy.
+10 percent pocket money.
+Let's start with the things that are fun to spend.
+Spend what makes you happy.
 Would you rather go out for a really nice meal?
-Would you sooner buy a pair of beautiful shoes?
-The main thing is that you make a conscious choice (and don't spend more than 10% of your income on it).
+Would you rather buy a few more nice shoes?
+The main thing is that you make your choices consciously (and don't spend more than 10% of your income on them).

-If your actual income is higher, you should be able to save even more each month.
-And if your income is not (yet) that high, we encourage you to set goals that are more ambitious than those of the average Swiss person.
+The higher your income, the more you should be able to put aside each month.
+And if your income is not (yet) that high, then you can set yourself more ambitious goals than the average Swiss person.

-Your wealth will grow.
+Your assets will grow.
 And your future will thank you for it.

 - Federal Statistical Office (FSO): Household Budget Survey 2020